We played around the long abandoned old farm house, my Great Grandfather had built it, yet we were never brave enough to enter.

 She was a girl and liked to bully us with her seniority and immense wisdom on all things.
 Tilly was nine and I secretly didn’t like her, but Mum said she was family and you had to be friends whether you liked it or not.
 So being brave I said “The last time I went in Dad gave me the belt, you better not go in, if he finds out you’ll get the belt too”.
 Well, my dumb little sister who was five and didn’t know anything said “no he didn’t.
 You only got the belt because you didn’t milk Honey yesterday when you said you did, and I told Mum, and Mum told Dad, and he didn’t use the belt very hard anyway.”
 So I said to my horrible cousin and sister together, “She’s just a little kid, and she’s lying, and I did get the strap for going into the old house, and you just didn’t see, because he gave me the strap up at the shearing shed!”
 Which was a lie, with that, Tilly and my other cousin Beatrice (who secretly still played with dolls, but I never told her I had caught her playing with them because of the hiding she had given me at Christmas) said “You are such a scaredy cat,” and turned the old door knob, then pushed against the great big heavy front door.
 It squealed as it fought the resistance of the boards of the veranda, but swing in it did, exposing them both, plus myself and my younger sister to the passageway beyond.
 The doorway looked for all the life of me like some massive black gaping mouth, opening up to devour them and take them down to some horrid and utterly terrifying hell, all the scarier as my sister and I did not know what lurked beyond it.
 Unbelievably, the pair of know all’s walked in, and then shoved the door, protesting loudly all the way back, to close with a sudden ‘bang’.

 Well, I didn’t know what to do.
-They were in the scary old house, and I was standing outside barefoot and dirty with my four year old sister, she was two years younger than me, and still had a ‘ruggy’; she wandered off back up to the house after she became bored a little while later.
+They were in the scary old house, and I was standing outside barefoot and dirty with my five year old sister, she was two years younger than me, and still had a ‘ruggy’; she wandered off back up to the house after she became bored a little while later.
 So I waited.
 Tilly and Beatrice must have gone into the house at about afternoon tea time, and by the time I was meant to be feeding the hens, they still hadn’t come out.

 With the shadow’s of the afternoon much lengthened, it took every ounce of my courage to walk up the stairs on to the veranda; I was just about crying when I reached the top step, but I didn’t because men don’t cry.
 With the worst yet to come, I screwed up my courage, shoved it into my stomach, and walked half a dozen paces down the veranda to a window.
-The window had no glass, a month earlier I had accidentally smashed it with my ging, letting a rock go at a kangaroo that was asleep up there just before first light; I was meant to be calling the cow in for milking.
+The window had no glass, a month earlier I had accidentally smashed it with my ging, letting a rock go at a kangaroo that was asleep up there around first light; I was meant to be calling the cow in for milking.
 On reaching the window, I peeked in, and I am sure the wind that susurrated through the Sheoak trees picked up, making them talk and moan and quietly scream at the same time as I was staring into the nightmare darkness of the front room.
 It was then that I started to feel really scared, so much so that I had to concentrate on making myself talk.
 Once I had eventually brought myself under control, I called out in my bravest voice “Beatrice, you have to come out now.
 I’ve got to go and feed the hens, and you can help me milk the cow if you want.”
 I wasn’t brave enough to call out to Tilly, she would have given me a thick ear, plus I knew Beatrice wanted to see the cow.
 I could never really understand why she would want to see something that stood on your feet, tried to kick you, and got you out of bed before dawn?
 After waiting for what must have been about fifteen seconds, yet felt like an eternity, I called out again, this time with a bit more volume.

 Not a sound beyond the wind talking to me as it continued to groan painfully through the horrible Sheoak stand.
 I gave another yell, and then with sudden realisation, it dawned on me that the two girls, dumb girls, were playing a trick on me.
 That in mind I scooted off the veranda, and down the stone steps.
 It took immense effort not to break into a sprint as I walked quickly away from the ghastly place, lest I be seen and later mocked, and made straight for home.